 The Code Compliance Department will be reviewing code cases on a case-by-case basis for extensions or enlargements of time to comply as a result of the office closure as a result of COVID-19.
-Extended/enlarged compliance dates will prevent fines that are not currently accruing from beginning.
+Extended/enlarged compliance dates will prevent fines that are not currently accruing from the beginning.
 Fines that are accruing will be revisited by staff once the case is compliant.
 Fines will be adjusted taking into consideration the office closure.
 Please contact your inspector of record to discuss the specifics of your case.

 The purpose of the Code Compliance Department is to promote, protect, and improve the health, safety, and welfare of the citizens of Monroe County and the environment by providing equitable, expeditious, and effective enforcement of all County Codes Opens a New Window.
 Opens a New Window. while establishing a working partnership with Monroe County neighborhoods.